Subanana vs Happy Scribe (2026): A Documentation-Based Comparison

 TL;DR

-• Pick Happy Scribe if you need broad language coverage with no specific Cantonese requirement, want the option of human-verified transcription for high-accuracy projects, need FCPXML / STL / EDL exports for established subtitle workflows, or value an established brand with 6M+ users.
+- Pick Happy Scribe if you need broad language coverage with no specific code-switched or Asian-language requirement, want the option of human-verified transcription for high-accuracy projects, need FCPXML / STL / EDL exports for established subtitle workflows, or value an established brand with 6M+ users.

-• Pick Subanana if you need Cantonese / Mandarin / mixed-language transcription with a published per-language accuracy figure, want user-selectable LLMs for meeting summaries, run live multilingual events with audience-facing captions, or are a team of 3+ where per-workspace pricing scales better.
+- Pick Subanana if you need transcription that holds up on mixed-language, code-switched, or Asian-language audio — with per-language STT model routing across 80+ supported languages — want user-selectable LLMs for meeting summaries, run live multilingual events with audience-facing captions, or are a team of 3+ where per-workspace pricing scales better.

-• The shape of the choice: Happy Scribe is the established multilingual transcription + subtitling specialist with a human-verified safety net.
-Subanana is narrower — Cantonese-focused transcription + live event captioning.
+- The shape of the choice: Happy Scribe is the established multilingual transcription + subtitling specialist with a human-verified safety net.
+Subanana is narrower — multilingual transcription tuned for harder, code-switched audio, plus live event captioning.
 Both can transcribe, but their strengths point at different jobs.

 Pricing snapshot (May 2026)